 Before playing at Illinois State, Hauer played two years at Black Hawk College for Head Coach Arnie Chavera in 2009 and 2010.
 In both seasons, he served as a starting pitcher and second baseman, and was named team captain in 2010.
 During that season, Hauer earned second team All-Region 4 honors as a starting pitcher posting a 9-1 record with a 3.33 ERA.
 He was named the All-Arrowhead Conference Most Valuable Player, the team MVP, and was awarded the 3D Award which represents desire, dedication, and discipline to the program.

 As a prep star, Hauer was a two-time All-Conference award winner for Alleman High School (IL).
 In 2008, he was awarded honorable mention All-State honors.

 The Rock Island, Illinois native graduated from Black Hawk College (Moline, IL) in 2010 with an Associate of Arts Degree and also graduated with a bachelor’s degree in Kinesiology at Illinois State in 2013.

 Justin has two siblings, Jeremy and Jared.
 His older brother Jeremy played collegiately at Indian Hills Community College (Centerville, IA), and then Creighton University (Omaha, NE).
 Jeremy then continued his baseball career for two seasons of independent professional baseball.
 His younger brother Jared chose to play college football.
-Jared continued his football career at Harper College (Palatine, IL) for two seasons and then transferred to play at Eastern Illinois University (Charlestown, IL).
+Jared continued his football career at Harper College (Palatine, IL) for two seasons and then transferred to play at Eastern Illinois University (Charleston, IL).

 Phone: (309) 230-6456